JosefGisis/Surfaces/README.md

 > Interactive TextBox class that takes text of any length and arranges it to the text box surface.
 Interactive TextBox offers scrolling  control versatility.

 > Surfaces.info() returns parameters and methods.

+Feel free to use any and all contents from the surface.py file